TakaSoap/edge-developer/microsoft-edge/hosting/webview2/Tooling/WebDriver.md

 It is important to make sure that the version of Microsoft Edge Driver matches the version of Microsoft Edge that the application uses.
 For the WebView2API Sample to work, make sure that your version of Microsoft Edge is greater than or equal to the supported version of our latest SDK release found [in our Release Notes](https://docs.microsoft.com/microsoft-edge/hosting/webview2/releasenotes).
 To find out what version of Microsoft Edge you currently have, load `edge://settings/help` in the browser.

 ## Step 3: Add Selenium to the WebView2API Sample
 At this point you should have Microsoft Edge installed, built a WebView2 project, and installed Microsoft Edge Driver.
-Now, let’s get started using Selenium.
+Now, let's get started using Selenium.

 > [!NOTE]
 > Selenium supports C#, Java, Python, Javascript, and Ruby.
 However, this guide will be in C#.